Superstitions are something which is carried on for a long time now.

 Here are the most common Indian superstitions related to food: Milk

-- If someone comes to borrow milk after dark, he is generally refused, because, in some farming and pastoral communities, it is believed that this reduces the milk in cattle.
+- People refuse to lend milk after dark as it is believed that this reduces milk production in cattle.

 - Drinking milk before going out of the house and spilling of milk is considered a bad omen which is commonly followed.

-- Almost the entire Eastern India believes that looking at fish while starting a project or commencing a journey is a good omen.
+- There is a strong belief in Eastern India that looking at a fish before starting a project is auspicious.

 - It’s okay to do this; after all, this isn’t causing any harm to us!

 Curd and sugar (Maa k haath ka Dahishakar)